 - bathtubs are pretty fun, too

-Time has proven Eddy to be an adventurous, loving little girl with a permanent head tilt, facial nerve paralysis, and some serious dramatic flare.
+Time has proven Eddy to be a happy, active, loving little girl with a permanent head tilt, facial nerve paralysis, and some serious dramatic flare.
 Like her big brother Evan, she touts her specialness with pride.